andrewplummer/Sugar/CAUTION.md

 - Level: Major
   - `String#startsWith` and `String#endsWith` are now more in compliance with the ES6 spec.
 They now no longer accept a RegExp (will throw an error) or a `case` parameter.
 If you need to do more complex string checking, use `String#match` with standard regexes instead.
 Also minor differences in the way the starting/ending positions are coerced may also be present.

 - Level: Moderate
+  - Alphanumeric array options are now defined on the global object `Sugar.Array` instead of `Array` itself.

+- Level: Moderate
   - `Object.extend()` is now `Sugar.extendObject`.